hyperledger-labs/fabric-token-sdk/docs/interop.md

 The `FabToken` and `ZKAT DLog` drivers support also interoperability, and more specifically, the drivers support HTLC.

-In addition to the regular validation process, their `validator` ensures that in the exchange and claim cases the deadline has not expired, and in the reclaim case the deadline has passed.
+In addition to the regular validation process, their `validator` ensures that in the lock and claim cases the deadline has not expired, and in the reclaim case the deadline has passed.
 Moreover, the validator returns a `TransferAction` now holds the `ClaimPreImage`, as it is written into the ledger and can later be searched by calling the scan function located in `token/services/interop/scanner.go`

 The `deserializer` in the interoperability case returns a specialized script owner verifier, that takes into account both the sender and the recipient as well as the deadline (located in `token/services/interop/signer.go`).